viamin/task_bridge/README.md

 ## Configuration via environment variables

 Copy the `.env.example` file to `.env` and change any settings if needed.

+Most of the command line options can be configured using an environment variable.
+The command line option will take precence over the environment variable.
+If neither the environment variable nor the command line option are set, the default value will be used.

 ## OmniFocus Setup

 This script uses AppleScript on your Mac to talk to OmniFocus.
 OmniFocus needs to be installed on the computer you're running this script on to work.